 From 2000: Students take a load off during class in the outdoors.

 From 2001: the Atwood Building fountain.
 The Robert Atwood Building was constructed in 1965 as the student union building.
 Atwood was the publisher of the Anchorage Times and a former University trustee.
 His wife, Evangeline, was the author of books on the history of Anchorage and Alaska.
-Following her death, Robert
+Following her death, Robert had the fountain added

 From 2002: A student sets up their tent during a class expedition.

 In 2003, APU switched from chlorine and implemented the salt-based pool system in Moseley Sports Center.

 From 2004: a kayaking class unloads their vessels on the beach.

 The APU Journal published this piece in October 2005 about a student from New Orleans who was awarded a free semester at APU following Hurricane Katrina.